PillowFishSticks/MP3-FeedMe/README.md

 10. To be notified about changes that are made, inlcluding adding, editing, and deleting recipes.

+11. To be able to find out more about FeedMe and how the website works.

 ## Design Choices

 ### Fonts